Relationship Health and I Matter Informed Education

 How This Fits With Community Priorities

-• Builds relational confidence in teams and volunteers
+• I Matter Training aims to build relational confidence in teams and volunteers

 • Strengthens cross‑sector collaboration